-Only academy staff and visitors are allowed to park in the car park.
+Only trust staff and visitors are allowed to park in the car park.
 Staff must park in allocated bays.
 Staff should be careful to observe lorries or delivery vans at all times.
-If staff notice any vehicle causing obstruction - particularly on the paths, they must report this immediately to the Site Development Officer.
+If staff notice any vehicle causing obstruction - particularly on the paths, they must report this immediately to the Office.